finos/common-domain-model/docs/event-model.md

 conclusion of a pre-trade process, which may be a client order that gets filled or a quote that gets accepted by the client.
-However, the CDM event model only covers post-trade lifecycle events so assumes that a trade gets instantiated \"from scratch\" at execution.
+However, the CDM event model only covers post-trade lifecycle events so assumes that a trade gets instantiated "from scratch" at execution.

 Therefore, the execution function does not take any before state as input and all the trade details are contained in the execution